Schools Partnership Manager

 • Contribute to the Eikon team by attending team days half-termly

 • Liaise with parents and guardians where appropriate

-• Ensure that an ethos of open communication between key stakeholders is established
+• Ensure that an ethos of open communication between key stakeholders is established to discuss specific cases

 We are looking for applicants that have a real passion to support young people who are full of enthusiasm, knowledgeable and have a welcoming approach and personality.